itskokeh/writing/how-emails-work/how-emails-work-beginners.md

 Email, short for "electronic mail," is a way to send messages, pictures, or documents over the internet.
 It’s like sending a letter, but instead of paper and stamps, you use a computer or smartphone.

-**Illustration Suggestion**: A side-by-side comparison of a traditional letter (with an envelope, stamp, and mailbox) and an email (with a computer, "Send" button, and inbox).

 ## The Basics of Sending an Email